-Intent to treat effects on psycho-social health
+Effects on psycho-social health

 If supplementation results in greater levels of energy and increased energy efficiency, thus enabling a person to achieve more, it seems reasonable to suppose that iron deficiency will be associated with improvements in psycho-social well-being.
 This hypothesis is explored in the final table.